Have you re-enrolled for Medicaid? Learn more about changes that could affect your coverage.

 The Daily Planning Journal – Structuring a Sober Lifestyle

 In addiction recovery, the journey toward a sober life can often feel overwhelming.
 A daily planning journal provides a clear roadmap of objectives, appointments, and self-care practices.
-It allows for the scheduling of both everyday tasks and recovery-related activities, such as therapy sessions, support group meetings, or time set aside for hobbies
+It allows for the scheduling of both everyday tasks and recovery-related activities, such as therapy sessions, support group meetings, or time set aside for hobbies.

 However, a daily planning journal is more than agenda-setting.
 It is a way of restoring structure and a sense of control in the person’s life.
 By breaking down the day into manageable pieces, individuals can focus on immediate tasks while keeping their long-term recovery goals in sight.
 It encourages a balanced approach to life, ensuring time for obligations, relaxation, and hobbies that bring joy and fulfillment.